GMontaque/project1-st-nazaire-raid/README.md

 - This appears on all 3 pages and is identical, it contains a full navigation bar and a logo which is the Combined Operations Shoulder Patch, the navigation bar is fully responsive and has a mobile version which appears when the screen size is the correct width.
 In the navigation bar, there are links to the home page, gallery and media page.
 - Using the navigation bar the user can navigate all 3 pages, the logo is also a navigation link, and when clicked on it sends the user back to the home page.

 ![Nav Bar](assets/images/navbar-mockup.PNG)
 ![Mobile Nav Bar](assets/images/mobile-navbar-mockup.PNG)

 **Landing Page Image**

 - This is the first page the user sees when clicking on the website
-- The user is greeted by a navigation bar, a hero image with a text overlay and the title of the webiste
+- The user is greeted by a navigation bar, a hero image with a text overlay and the title of the website
-- The text of the hero image is there to draw the users eye and will put to them a question, the idea being to reafirm what site they have clicked on and to also peak there interet to look further
+- The text of the hero image is there to draw the user's eye and will put to them a question, the idea being to reaffirm what site they have clicked on and to also pique their interest to look further
 - The hero section contains 3 images that rotate

 ![landing page](assets/images/landing-page.PNG)